 - BA, Brandeis University

-- Classroom relationships, curriculum, and teaching in English/language arts and social studies
+- Classroom relationships, curriculum, and teaching in the sociopolitical contexts of schooling

 Pace, J. L. (2019).
 Contained risk-taking: Preparing pre-service teachers to teach controversial issues in three countries.
 Theory & Research in Social Education, 47.